-- Research participants who fulfil diagnostic criteria for any type of dementia (e.g. NINCDS-ADRDA for AD; Lund Criteria for FTD, McKeith Criteria for DLB, NINCDS-AIREN Criteria for Vascular Dementia) - CDR>=1 - Deemed as not contributing to overall probability spectrum (parameters detailed in section 3.3.3.) - Known carriers of a PSEN1, PSEN2 or APP mutation associated with Autosomal Dominant AD or any other neurodegenerative disease - Presence of any neurological, psychiatric or medical conditions associated with a long-term risk of significant cognitive impairment or dementia including but not limited to pre-manifest Huntington's disease, multiple sclerosis, Parkinson's disease, Down syndrome, active alcohol/drug abuse; or major psychiatric disorders including current major depressive disorder, schizophrenia, schizoaffective or bipolar disorder. - Any cancer or history of cancer in the preceding 5 years (excluding cutaneous basal or squamous cell cancer resolved by excision) - Any conditions affecting safe engagement in potential clinical trials, e.g. symptomatic cardiovascular disease (including re-vascularisation procedures within the previous year), severe renal or hepatic failure, any clinically relevant abnormalities in blood parameters included in local TDC routine assessments, severe loss of vision, hearing or communicative ability, conditions preventing cooperation as judged by the study physician - Any contraindications for MRI/PET scan - Any contraindications for Lumbar Puncture - Any evidence of intracranial pathology which may affect cognition including but not limited to brain tumours (benign or malignant), aneurysm or arteriovenous malformations, territorial stroke (excluding smaller watershed strokes), recent haemorrhage (parenchymal or subdural), or obstructive hydrocephalus.
-Research participants with a MRI scan demonstrating markers of small vessel disease (e.g. white matter changes or lacunar infarcts) judged to be clinically insignificant, or microbleeds are allowed. - Participation in a Clinical Trial of an Investigational Product (CTIMP) in the last 30 days (continued participation in the parent cohort is expected).
-Participation in a non-CTIMP is not an exclusion criteria - Diminished decision-making capacity/not capable of consenting at Visit 1 or Visit 2.
+- 1. Research participants who fulfil diagnostic criteria for any type of dementia (e.g. NINCDS-ADRDA for AD; Lund Criteria for FTD, McKeith Criteria for DLB, NINCDS-AIREN Criteria for Vascular Dementia) - 2.
+CDR>=1 - 3.
+Known carriers of a Presenilin (PSEN) PSEN1, PSEN2 or APP mutation associated with Autosomal Dominant AD or any other neurodegenerative disease - 4.
+Presence of any neurological, psychiatric or medical conditions associated with a longterm risk of significant cognitive impairment or dementia including but not limited to premanifest Huntington's disease, multiple sclerosis, Parkinson's disease, Down syndrome, active alcohol/drug abuse; or major psychiatric disorders including current major depressive disorder, schizophrenia, schizoaffective or bipolar disorder. - 5.
+Any cancer or history of cancer in the preceding 5 years (excluding cutaneous basal or squamous cell cancer resolved by excision) - 6.
+Any current medical conditions that are clinically significant and might make the subject's participation in an investigational trial unsafe, e.g., uncontrolled or unstable disease of any major organ system; history within the last 6 months of any acute illness of a major organ system requiring emergency care or hospitalization, including revascularisation procedures; severe renal or hepatic failure; unstable or poorly controlled DM, hypertension, or heart failure; malignant neoplasms within the last 3 years (except for basal or squamous cell carcinoma in situ of the skin, or localized prostate cancer in male subjects); any clinically relevant abnormalities in blood parameters included in local TDC routine assessments; severe loss of vision, hearing or communicative ability; or any conditions preventing co-operation or completion of the required assessments in the trial, as judged by the investigator - 7.
+Any contraindications for MRI/PET scan - 8.
+Any contraindications for Lumbar Puncture - 9.
+Any evidence of intracranial pathology which, in the opinion of the Investigator, may affect cognition including but not limited to brain tumours (benign or malignant), aneurysm or arteriovenous malformations, territorial stroke (excluding smaller watershed strokes), recent haemorrhage (parenchymal or subdural), or obstructive hydrocephalus.
+Research participants with a MRI scan demonstrating markers of small vessel disease (e.g. white matter changes or lacunar infarcts) judged to be clinically insignificant, or microbleeds are allowed. - 10.
+Participation in a Clinical Trial of an Investigational Product (CTIMP) in the last 30 days (continued participation in the parent cohort is expected).
+Participation in a non-CTIMP is not an exclusion criterion - 11.
+Diminished decision-making capacity/not capable of consenting at Visit 1 or Visit 2.

-If at a subsequent annual EPAD LCS visit health professionals suspect diminished consent capacity according to local TDC routine procedures, a formal assessment of the research participant's capacity to consent will be conducted (e.g. University of California, San Diego Brief Assessment of Capacity to Consent, UBACC7 Parameters for Selection Algorithm.
+If at a subsequent annual EPAD LCS visit health professionals suspect diminished consent capacity according to local TDC routine procedures, a formal assessment of the research participant's capacity to consent will be conducted (e.g. University of California, San Diego Brief Assessment of Capacity to Consent, UBACC.
 The participant will be offered the opportunity to continue in the EPAD LCS under suitable local regulations regarding capacitous participants who have consented to enter a longitudinal study who subsequently loose capacity.
 Capacity will be assessed at each study visit using the correct legal framework.